awsdocs/amazon-elasticache-docs/doc_source/memcache/Troubleshooting.md

   To do this, simply open a browser window and submit a query request to the ElastiCache service \(such as https://elasticache\.amazonaws\.com\)\.
 A MissingAuthenticationTokenException or 500 Internal Server Error confirms that the service is available and responding to requests\.
 + Check the structure of your request\.

   Each ElastiCache operation has a reference page in the *ElastiCache API Reference*\.
 Double\-check that you are using parameters correctly\.
-In order to give you ideas regarding what might be wrong, look at the sample requests or user scenarios to see if those examples are doing similar operations\.
+To give you ideas regarding what might be wrong, look at the sample requests or user scenarios to see if those examples are doing similar operations\.
 + Check the forum\.

   ElastiCache has a discussion forum where you can search for solutions to problems others have experienced along the way\.
 To view the forum, see